 We must all play our part in protecting the environment.
 Correct vehicle usage and the authorized disposal of waste cleaning and lubrication materials are significant steps towards this aim.
+Information in the steps towards this aim.
 Information in this respect is highlighted in this guide with the tree symbol.